hypervel/hypervel.org/docs/docs/authentication.md

 ## Password Confirmation

 While building your application, you may occasionally have actions that should require the user to confirm their password before the action is performed or before the user is redirected to a sensitive area of the application.
-Laravel Hyperf includes built-in middleware to make this process a breeze.
+Hypervel includes built-in middleware to make this process a breeze.
 Implementing this feature will require you to define two routes: one route to display a view asking the user to confirm their password and another route to confirm that the password is valid and redirect the user to their intended destination.

 ### Configuration